bobonets/art-showcase/README.md

 # Art Showcase

-A repo I put examples of my art into <br>
+A repo I put some examples of my art into <br>

 Luz Noceda fan art: <br>